informational alert

 3. c.
 An addition to an existing deck, walk, porch or the float for a floating home, or combo-structure.

-4. EXCEPTION: A one time addition of not more than 5 percent in area or eight (8) inches in width or length, whichever is less, to the area of an existing deck, walk, porch or the float for a floating home or combo-structure is allowed without permit provided such extension does not cause an unbalanced or overloaded condition and provided such extension does not reduce the separation between floating structures below what is allowed by Title 28.
-Please note that any such additions need to meet the requirements of Title 33.
+4. Exception: A one-time addition of not more than five percent in area or eight inches in width or length, whichever is less, to the area of an existing deck, walk, porch or the float for a floating home or combo-structure is allowed without permit provided such extension does not cause an unbalanced or overloaded condition and provided such extension does not reduce the separation between floating structures below what is allowed by this Title.
+Any such additions need to meet the requirements of Title 33 of this Code.

 3. 3.
 Alteration to or reconstruction of any element of a floating home, boathouse or combo-structure except as exempted by Subsection 28.03.020 C.

 4. 4.
-Existing or new floating homes, boathouses, combo structures or commercial structures moved from a site outside the City to a mooring site within the City of Portland.
+Existing or new floating homes, boathouses, combo structures or commercial structures moved from a site outside the City to a mooring site within Portland.

 5. 5.
-Existing or new floating homes, combo-structures or commercial structures relocated from one mooring site to another mooring site either in the same moorage or to a separate moorage within the City of Portland.
+Existing or new floating homes, combo-structures or commercial structures relocated from one mooring site to another mooring site either in the same moorage or to a separate moorage within Portland.

 6. 6.
 The new construction, addition, alteration, reconstruction, or improvement of public and private floating structures.